 Did you know that one-third of people living in this country don’t know their neighbors?
 Let’s change that.
 When neighbors know one another, they can look out for each other, share resources, and even borrow a cup of sugar.
 One great way to get to know your neighbors is by throwing a block party.
 When we can begin physically interacting again, you can apply for a block party permit with the Portland Bureau of Transportation.
 Once approved, you will receive an official “Street Closed” sign to block off your street for a given day and time.
 BYOB (Bring Your Own Beverage), neighbors!
 Visit Portland Bureau of Transportation (PBOT) website for information on block party permits

-The goal of the Community Safety program is to make all Portlanders feel safe, connected, and welcomed.
+The goal of Civic Life's Community Safety program is to make all Portlanders feel safe, connected, and welcomed.
 The program brings community members together to work toward the common good by building proactive relationships and creating equitable outcomes for all.
 Learn more about our Community Safety Program Neighbors Together here.

 If you are 18 years or older, an Oregon resident, and a U.S. citizen, you have the right to vote in Oregon.
 Thanks to Oregon’s Motor Voter Act, any citizen who is issued (or renews) an ID or license through the DMV is automatically registered to vote!
 You can update your voter registration and learn about upcoming elections by visiting Multnomah County Elections.

 There are four scheduled election dates each year in Oregon: the 2nd Tuesday in March; the 3rd Tuesday in May; the 3rd Tuesday in September; and the 1st Tuesday after the first Monday in November.
 Special Elections can also occur at other dates.